-6) Prayer Vigils: In monasteries, churches, mosques, Guadwara and temples, on streets and town halls, hundreds of candle-lit vigils took place around the world in 2015, demonstrating a display of hope and compassion for the future of our planet.
+3) Prayers and Vigils: In monasteries, churches and temples, on streets and town halls, hundreds of candle-lit vigils took place around the world in 2015, demonstrating a display of hope and compassion for the future of our planet.
 See more information here

 Candle light vigil – Philippines January 2015.
 Credit: Globalissues.org

-We all come from different faiths, but we breathe the same air, we share the same trees and we live on the same earth with all species.
-See below for some interfaith prayers on caring for creation.
+We all come from different faiths but we breathe the same air, we share the same trees and we live on the same earth with all species.

 - Click here to read Interfaith Prayers for the World Day of Prayer for the Care of Creation

 Faith communities have an important role to play in pressing for changes in behaviour to reduce emissions, at every level of society.
-All of us need to make more eco-friendly choices and change our habits to take better care of our Earth.
-Reducing emissions is an important responsibility of religious communities.
+All of us need to make more eco-friendly choices and change our habits and take better care of our Earth.
+Reducing emissions is a responsibility of religious communities as well.

 Many churches, temples, synagogues etc. already have various eco-friendly initiatives in place, but often do not communicate this.
 There are many inspiring examples of faith organisations reducing emissions in their places of worship.
 Solar electric panels and solar water heating are common choices for renewable energy being installed in churches, temples, schools, other buildings and in parking areas.